kcnti/GWM-checkin/README.md

 # GWM Auto Check in

-An automated Python tool for daily check-ins to the GWM (Great Wall Motors) cloud service.
-Earn points effortlessly with automatic authentication and daily check-in submissions.
+An automated Python tool for daily check-ins to the "My GWM" mobile application.
+Earn points effortlessly with automatic authentication and daily check-in submissions to your Great Wall Motors account.

 ## Features